XHBC-TDT: History

 XEM-TV channel 3 signed on from Mexicali on October 2, 1957.
 It was owned by a joint venture between Telesistema Mexicano, predecessor to Televisa, XED-AM owner Carlos Blando Obregón, and other partners.
 While its first full day of programs was October 2, it put out a test transmission on September 15 consisting of the Mexican flag and Independence Day celebrations co-produced with XED, and it signed on October 1 carrying the five-hour-long government report of Governor Braulio Maldonado from the Bujazán movie theater, using a remote control unit borrowed from sister XETV channel 6 in Tijuana.
 XEM was the first television station in Mexicali and the second in the region, after KIVA channel 11 from Yuma.

 The callsign was changed to XHBC-TV several years after the station's sign on.

-In 2014, Televisa Mexicali was consolidated with the rest of the Televisa stations in Baja California, bringing it under closer management to XEWT-TDT in Tijuana and XHS-TV in Ensenada.
+In 2014, Televisa Mexicali was consolidated with the rest of the Televisa stations in Baja California, bringing it under closer management to XEWT-TDT in Tijuana and XHS-TDT in Ensenada.

 On March 26, 2015, all Mexicali television stations shut off their analog signals.
 XHBC-TDT remained on digital channel 47, initially mapped to channel 3 via PSIP.

 On October 25, 2016, XHBC-TDT moved to virtual channel 4.
 Channel 3 had been nationally reserved for Imagen Televisión and its Mexicali transmitter, XHCTME-TDT.